tonivade/diesel/README.md

 ## Program

 `Program` is the base of this library.
 It's pretty similar to a IO monad but with the ability to extend with additional operations.

 You can generate additional operations using the annotation processor.
 The generated code is based on `Program` and you will need to combine them to build your programs.

-There are two basic combinator methods `zip` (and the paralelized version called `parZip`) and `pipe`.
+There are two basic combinator methods `zip` (and the parallelized version called `parZip`) and `pipe`.

 ### Zip

 With `zip` you can combine different operations, and with the result of each operation, generate a result.

 ```
    |Program1|---\